 AI’s most consequential capability is not generation but reconciliation: the ability to read strategy, architecture, and code together and surface the gap between narrative and reality.
 For most organisations, the synthesis collapses into contradiction.

-This book is about the ability of AI to read and reconcile, and the tremendous effect this is set to have on competition, operating models, and the people working inside them.
+By now, it is clear that AI can generate content; most executives use it daily.
+This book is not about that capability but about AI's ability to read and reconcile, and the tremendous effect that capability is set to have on competition, operating models, and the people working inside them.

 When a machine can read what you say alongside what your systems do, the gap between narrative and reality becomes measurable.
 A strategy document can be compared against the code that must implement it.
 An architecture reference model can be compared against what is actually running.
 A budget line can be compared against the operational outcomes it was meant to produce.
 A portfolio label can be compared against the services that supposedly comprise it.
 An investment case can be compared against the incident costs it was meant to prevent.

-This book uses a specific term: software-dependent corporate.
+The book uses a specific term: software-dependent corporate.
 It refers to large, established organisations whose products and operations depend critically on software, but whose governance structures were designed for a world in which software was a support function.

 ...